 An ISIN is a unique identifier for a financial instrument.
 An issuer may have several ISIN codes since an ISIN is related to the instrument and not the issuer.
 As regards the notification of net short positions the notification has to be made in respect of the primary ISIN for an issuer.
 The primary ISIN for each issuer can be found when submitting the notification via the Danish FSA web portal.

 6. Do I report a net short position in foreign sovereign debt to the Danish FSA?

 No – notification of net short positions in sovereign debt has to be submitted to the relevant competent authority of the issuer of the debt.
-The ESMA webpage on short selling provides links to relevant competent authorities' webpages.
-On these pages you should be able to find information regarding reporting of net short positions in each member state.
+ESMA’s webpage on short selling provides links to relevant competent authorities' webpages.
+On these pages you may find information regarding reporting of net short positions in each member state.